Our Values & Vision

 It was then that Mike’s and my journey began.
 He was opening a new, health conscious restaurant and offered me the chef position.
 With the new focus on health, came a shift in focus from meat, fish, and dairy, to vegetables, whole grains, and legumes.
 Each day, our team pushed to create new dishes that were delicious first, but also good for you.
 That idea may have been a little ahead of its time, but the seed had been planted.

 I returned to Max Rochester to lead all it’s kitchens, spending several years at the head of the multi-unit, multi-concept group.
 In much need of a break and more time with family, I decided to move on and spent the next several years as a Chef at Large.
 Without the pressure of the traditional dining expectations, I was free to again explore my passion for plant-based cooking and to begin developing a new larder from which to create dishes.

 When Mike shared what he had discovered about a WFPB lifestyle, I was intrigued and learned everything I could.
-I began eating that way and discovered how much better you feel when you eat a diet entirely comprised of plants.
+I began eating that way and discovered how much better one feels eating diet entirely comprised of plants.
 It became my mission to create enough delicious, plant-based dishes that anyone in our community could have the opportunity to live a plant-based lifestyle, without feeling like they were missing out.
-We have only just begun our journey and we hope you will join us.
+We have only just begun our journey and hope you will join us.